 Mechanized and modernized farms, owned by chiaburi (kulaks in Russian), were confiscated.
 These were medium-sized farms with 20 hectares or more that provided part or full-time employment to other peasants and had production surpluses which they sold on the market.

 These entrepreneurs were called “the natural allies of the urban working class” or “the enemy of the state”.
-By attacking the productive peasant – the core of Romanian economy – the communists tried to create a new society and ideology based on the urban worker instead of the farmer.
+By vilifying the peasant – the core of Romanian economy – the communists tried to create a new society based on the urban worker instead of the farmer.

 Victor Metea with mother – medical student and “chiabur”.
 His family was arrested while he was hounded, captured after 10 years of hiding in the mountains and sentenced to death at the age of 29.
 Click here for more Partisans – the anti-communist resistance

 1951 mock trial of “chiabur” Vasile Bourceanu who refuses to give up 50 hectares of land.
 He is refereed to as enemy of the people, a criminal and other derogatory names.
 He is sentenced to years of hard labor.

 Almost one million hectares became the state’s property.
-Small landowners and landless peasants received maximum 5 hectares.
+Small landowners and landless peasants received a maximum of 5 hectares.
 Though confiscated from the owners without compensation, the new beneficiaries were obliged to pay for the land.
 With high state quotas to pay and without means of production and state subsidies, the peasants were forced to work for the state’s cooperative (state farm) in order to survive.
 This was a mechanism used to facilitate collectivization.
 The profit was directed solely towards the state, with peasants receiving a small share in exchange for their work.

 Collectivization was a long and difficult process which went on for over a decade.
 Peasants resisted collectivization and communities organized revolts but their opposition was futile in front of the growing Communist Security police, which turned to increasing pressure and violence in order to control the masses (see Romanian partisans).